 Medical waste disposal is a highly regulated industry, and for good reason: Managing medical waste is a public health issue that certain businesses deal with on a minute-by-minute basis.
 Compliance requires these companies to adhere to strict regulations when it comes to packaging and disposing of medical waste.
 Between the cost factors and the complexity, it’s a challenge.

 At MedPro, medical waste disposal is all we do.
-We tailor your disposal process to comply with federal & state regulations while meeting the unique challenges of our clients.
-No two businesses are alike, so we take that extra step to understand what your business requires.
-From there, we create a custom fit solution for your medical waste disposal needs.
+We tailor your disposal process to comply with federal and state regulations while meeting the unique challenges of our clients.
+No two businesses are alike, so we take the time to understand your specific situation and create a custom solution to help you comply with federal and state regulations while getting the right amount of medical waste disposal service you need.

 MedPro Disposal Offers It All

 Hospitals: Hospital biohazard waste disposal is a large part of what medical waste disposal companies manage.
 Every time a staff member sees a patient, there is a potential to create medical waste, such as contaminated gloves, gauze and bandages.
 MedPro provides the standard red, closeable biohazard container to support infection control protocols and reduce the risk of cross-contamination.
 Hospitals also generate sharps waste which is, “a waste or any biohazardous material that can puncture skin and is contaminated with bodily fluids”.
 Hospital’s may also have a certain amount of chemical waste to manage.
 Everything from chemotherapy solutions to cleaning products could fall into this category.